itssamuelrowe/binarystars/content/operators-operands-and-expressions/using-the-increment-and-decrement-operators.md

-In this lecture you will learn about the increment and decrement operators.
+In this section you will learn about the increment and decrement operators.

 One of the most common operations in programming is adding or subtracting 1 from a variable.